GPUOpen-Tools/gpu_performance_api/README.md

 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-### Version 3.11.1 (07/27/22)
+### Version 3.12 (12/14/22)
+* Add support for AMD Radeon™ RX 7900 XTX and AMD Radeon™ RX 7900 XT GPUs.
-  * Updated OpenGL support for the Adrenalin 22.7.1 driver.
+* Add support for compiling with Visual Studio 2022.
-  * Added L2CacheHit counter for OpenGL on Radeon RX 5000 Series hardware.
-  * Improved GPA integration into GLTriangle sample application.
+* Reduced binary sizes by an average of 75%.
+* Bug Fixes:
+  * AMD Radeon RX 6800, DX12: HiZ and PreZ counters are now reporting correct values (requires Adrenalin 22.7.1 or newer driver).
+  * AMD Radeon RX 6800: CSThreadgroups is now reporting the correct values (requires Adrenalin 22.7.1 or newer driver).
+  * AMD Radeon RX 6000 Series: PostTessellation counters now only show results in pipelines using tessellation.
+  * AMD Radeon RX 5000 Series: PreTessellation counters now only show results in pipelines using tessellation.
+  * Sample apps: Fix implementation of passes in D3D11Triangle, and improve general error handling.

 ## System Requirements
 * An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.